 5. Drywall Ceiling Texture

-Drywall ceiling texture is general and open term.
-This means that you can apply any texture over it.
-Among the most popular ceiling texture patterns, mostly falls into the drywall category i.e., popcorn, orange peel, knockdown, swirl, and slap brush.
+Drywall ceiling texture is a general and open term.
+This means that you can apply any texture to it.
+Among the most popular ceiling texture patterns, mostly fall into the drywall category i.e., popcorn, orange peel, knockdown, swirl, and slap brush.